Whitwell Brass Band is based in a small Derbyshire village, situated on the border of Nottinghamshire and South Yorkshire.

 The band has a full schedule of concerts and contests.
 For more details, please view the engagements page.

-The Main Band rehearses at the Whitwell Community Centre between 7:15pm and 9pm every Monday and Thursday evening as well as the thriving Training Band.
+The Main Band rehearses at the Whitwell Community Centre between 7:30pm and 9pm every Monday evening as well as the thriving Training Band.
 Please contact us for further details.

 Feel free to come along to listen or to play!